Venom (2005 film): Production

-The film marked the re-teaming of Kevin Williamson, writer of Scream, and director Jim Gillespie, who previously helmed Williamson's script for I Know What You Did Last Summer.
+The film marked the re-teaming of screenwriter Kevin Williamson and director Jim Gillespie, after previously collaborating on I Know What You Did Last Summer (1997).
 The film is based on Backwater, an unproduced survival-horror video game designed by John Zuur Platten and Flint Dille.
 It was shot in Louisiana, in the cities of Amite, Choctaw, Hammond, and New Orleans.

 Release

 Box office

-Venom was released in September 2005, several days after Hurricane Katrina devastated much of Southeast Louisiana, making the film seem unfortunately topical.
+Venom was released on September 16, 2005, several days after Hurricane Katrina devastated much of Southeast Louisiana, making the film seem unfortunately topical.

-Reception
+Critical reception

 Venom garnered negative reviews from critics.
-On Rotten Tomatoes, the film holds an approval rating of 11% based on 64 reviews, with a weighted average rating of 3.1/10.
+On Rotten Tomatoes, the film holds an approval rating of 13% based on 64 reviews, with a weighted average rating of 3.1/10.
 The site's critical consensus reads, "A voodoo horror flick without the mojo, Venom is chock full of gory impalings of interchangeable teenage girls and hunky guys by an unstoppable zombie whose unimaginative rampage quickly lulls us to sleep."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 25 out of 100, based on 21 reviews, indicating "Generally unfavorable reviews".

 Kevin Thomas of the Los Angeles Times wrote that Gillespie "smartly directed" a script that follows in the "stylish, energetic and darkly amusing horror movie tradition."
 Anita Gates of The New York Times wrote that the film "certainly can't be called a good movie, but within its genre it's perfectly palatable."
 Sean Axmaker of the Seattle Post-Intelligencer praised the film, noting: "Venom delivers everything a teen horror audience could ask for in a brisk 85 minutes."